pypsa-meets-earth/pypsa-distribution/doc/short_tutorial.rst

 .. code:: bash
     .../your-folder (base) % conda activate pypsa-earth

-Now you just have to move to the folder in which you want to work, and you'll be all ready to get into the thick of the simulation.
+Now you just have to move to the folder in which you want to work, and you'll be ready to get into the thick of the simulation.

 .. code:: bash
     .../your-folder (pypsa-earth) % cd your-work-folder